LibreIpsum/website/content/about.md

 Hi, my name is Andrew Warner.

-I am passionate about all forms of technology, particularly the technology behind modenr filmmaking.
+I am passionate about all forms of technology, particularly the technology behind modern filmmaking.